SadRobotChannel/af/index.md

        <td><a href="http://bit.ly/www-febbit" target="_blank">Febbit</a></td>
        <td><a href="/febbit.com.html">Discussion</a></td>
        <td>0.00001000 BTC</td>
        <td>A browser-based game.
 You level-up a monster who mines bitcoins.
 Not real mining, just simulation.
-You generate about 00000100 BTC per hour once you level.</td>
+Interaction frequency depends on your level.</td>
     </tr>

     <tr>